aloundoye/aloundoye/README.md

 I am a Full-Stack Software Engineer more focused on the front end with strong knowledge of software design, development, and testing.
 I help companies to build complex web applications with JavaScript and modern technologies.

 * 🌍  I'm based in Dakar, Senegal
-* 🖥️  See my portfolio at [my website](https://alassane.tech)
+* 🖥️  See my portfolio at [my website](https://portfolio-aloundoye.vercel.app)
 * ✉️  You can contact me at [aloutndoye.an@gmail.com](mailto:aloutndoye.an@gmail.com)
 * 🚀  I'm currently working at [Medic](https://medic.org/)
-* 🧠  I'm learning Three.js, Spring, Vue.js
+* 🧠  I'm learning TypeScript, Node.js, Next.js
 * 🤝  I'm open to collaborating on projects

 “I’m not a great programmer; I’m just a good programmer with great habits.” – Kent Beck.